-Like most eye creams, this one vows to target fine lines, reduce the look of dark circles, and support natural collagen production—only, it actually does instantly brighten and deeply hydrate your under-eyes.
+Like most eye creams, this one vows to target fine lines, reduce the look of dark circles, and support natural collagen production—only, it actually does what it says and instantly brightens and deeply hydrates your under-eyes.
 The formula is inspired by banana powder, a product used to color-correct dark under-eyes, and it contains yellow pigments that actually do that.
 Only it's not makeup: It's a blend of vitamin C, collagen, and superior hydration.

 La Mer's rich and deeply emollient formula hydrates around your eyes using a mix of hematite, a magnetically charged, iron-rich mineral, and the brand's signature Miracle Broth (a blend of sea kelp; calcium; magnesium; potassium; lecithin; iron; vitamins C, E, and B12; plus oils of citrus, eucalyptus, wheat germ, alfalfa, and sunflower).